By Mike Markowitz for CoinWeek....

-Most of what we know about Carthaginians was written by their enemies–first the Greeks, then the Romans.
+MOST OF WHAT WE KNOW ABOUT CARTHAGE was written by their enemies--first the Greeks, then the Romans.
 They are described as greedy, treacherous and brutal.
 Yet even Cicero, a Roman politician born 40 years after Carthage was wiped out, grudgingly admitted that “Carthage would never have held an empire for six hundred years had it not been governed with wisdom and statesmanship.”

 None of its literature, and very little of its art, architecture or material culture survives.

 Well, more precisely, we have coins for the last 250 years of Carthaginian history, an era of wars against Romans and Greeks.
 Carthage adopted coinage late in its long history.

 Destroyed and rebuilt many times, the site of the North African city of Carthage lies in what is now the suburbs of modern Tunis.
 Founded in 814 BCE (according to legend) by the Phoenician princess Dido, for centuries it was an outpost or colony of the great commercial city of Tyre on the Lebanese coast.
 By 509 BCE it was independent enough to negotiate a commercial treaty with the new Roman republic.